KirilStrezikozin/BakeMaster-Blender-Addon/docs/pages/advanced/nolimits.rst

 Channel Packing
 ===============

 Channel Packing is commonly used in the Game Dev industry when there's a need to pack baked maps into image color channels to save memory usage.
-For example, you can have a single image file baked, where the Red channel holds Metalness, the Green holds Roughness, and the Blue one - AO.
+For example, you can have a single image file baked, where the Red channel holds Metalness, the Green carries Roughness, and the Blue one - AO.

-With BakeMaster, you can configure Channel Packs with ease and have any kinds of map packed.
+With BakeMaster, you can easily configure Channel Packs and have any maps packed.

 .. admonition:: Channel Pack type
     :class: important

-    Imagine having such Channel Pack types, when you can pack not only in the ``R+G+B`` way but also ``RGB+A`` or ``R+G+B+A``.
+    Imagine having Channel Pack types, with which you can pack not only in the ``R+G+B`` way but also ``RGB+A`` or ``R+G+B+A``.
 BakeMaster allows you to do even that.

     .. todo:: Image requested showing the list of available channel pack types.

 Texture Sets
 ============

 A Texture Set is a set of images baked for one object.
 By default, BakeMaster will save baked maps for each object into separate Texture Sets.
-This means, there will be sets of image files for each object.
-On some occasions, you might want, for example, an Albedo map for ten objects to be baked onto a single image file.
+Meaning there will be sets of image files for each object.
+In some cases, you might want, for example, an Albedo map for ten objects baked onto a single image file.
 BakeMaster allows doing so and even with automatic UV Repack if needed.

 Follow the slideshow below, If you want some objects to share the same Texture Set.